Ralph Alpher: Later career

-In 1955 Alpher moved to a position with the General Electric Company's Research and Development Center.
+In 1955, Alpher moved to a position with the General Electric Company's Research and Development Center.
 His primary role in his early years there was working on problems of vehicle re-entry from space.
-During the late 1940s at the APL at Johns Hopkins University, he worked as a member of John van Allen's work group, studying cosmic rays with high altitude balloons.

 In 1955, both Alpher and Herman applied for positions at Iowa, where van Allen was now department chair, however, the salaries in academia were simply too low by comparison with industrial pay.
 Alpher also continued to collaborate with Robert Herman, who had moved to the General Motors Research Laboratory, on problems in cosmology.
 The Cosmic Microwave Background Radiation was finally confirmed in 1964, although in retrospect many other astronomers and radio astronomers probably observed it without recognizing the cosmological significance.

-From 1987 to 2004 he served as distinguished research professor of physics and astronomy at Union College in Schenectady, New York, during which time he was able to return to research and teaching.
+From 1987 to 2004, he served as distinguished research professor of physics and astronomy at Union College in Schenectady, New York, during which time he was able to return to research and teaching.
 During all this time he continued to publish major peer-reviewed scientific papers and was active in community service for Public Broadcasting.
-Alpher was also (1987–2004) director of The Dudley Observatory.
+Alpher was also (1987–2004) director of the Dudley Observatory.

-In 1986 he was recognized with the Distinguished Alumnus Achievement Award of the George Washington University.
+In 1986, he was recognized with the Distinguished Alumnus Achievement Award of the George Washington University.
 All of his degrees were achieved by studying at night, whilst working for the Navy and Johns Hopkins APL during the daytime.
 In 2004 he joined the emeritus faculty at Union and was emeritus director of Dudley.
 He also received honorary Doctor of Science degrees from Union College and the Rensselaer Polytechnic Institute.
-From 2005 until his death, he remained emeritus director of the Dudley Observatory and emeritus distinguished professor of physics and astronomy at Union College.

-Alpher's approach to science
+Approach to science

 Alpher told Joseph D'Agnese in his interview for Discover Magazine, "There are two reasons you do science.
 One is the altruistic feeling that maybe you can contribute to mankind's store of knowledge about the world.
 The other and more personal thing is you want the approbation of your peers.
 Pure and simple."

-Ralph Alpher told his son Victor in 1980, when considering advanced education, that approbation of anyone was not the reason to pursue graduate study or a career requiring advanced intensive study.
-Rather, he said to Victor, "you must enjoy and find satisfaction in the work you do every day, because you will not receive frequent rewards or pats on the back."
-Up to that time, he had received only three awards for his work in cosmology, from the American Philosophical Society, the Belgian Academy of Science, and the Franklin Institute—all occurring after he turned 50.